liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/07-installing-liferay-portal-on-jboss-eap.markdown

 For more information on standalone mode vs. domain mode, please refer to the section on this topic in the
 [JBoss EAP Product Documentation](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.1/html/introduction_to_jboss_eap/overview_of_jboss_eap#operating_modes).
-@product@ fully supports JBoss EAP when it runs in standalone mode but not when it runs in domain mode.

-You can run @product@ on JBoss EAP in domain mode, but this method is not fully supported.
-In particular, @product@'s hot-deploy does not work with a managed deployment, since JBoss manages the content of a managed deployment by copying files (exploded or non-exploded).
+@product@ supports JBoss EAP when it runs in standalone mode but not when it runs in domain mode. @product@'s hot-deploy does not work with a managed deployment, since JBoss manages the content of a managed deployment by copying files (exploded or non-exploded).
 This prevents many @product@ plugins from working as intended.
 For example, JSP hooks don't work on JBoss EAP running in